Mark 12

 Mark 12:10-11, Matthew 21:42, Luke 20:17.
 See Comments Matthew 21:42.
 Mark 12:12.The meaning of this verse is clear.

-Mark 12:1, Matthew 21:33, Luke 20:9.
-The Lord Jesus continued to speak to the chief priests, scribes, and elders in parables.
-He gave them the parable of the tenants (See Comments Matthew 21:33).
+Comparison Analysis Mark 12:1, Matthew 21:33, Luke 20:9.
+The Lord Jesus continues to speak to the chief priests, the scribes, and the elders in parables.
+He gives them the parable of the tenants (see Comments Matthew 21:33).
+There in Matthew, we mentioned only two types of people, but we also need to mention the Gentiles.
 Some of the Gentiles are chosen ones; the Lord will use some of them for a purpose.
-Note that this parable doesn’t talk about the saved ones but only about the chosen ones for doing work for the Lord.
+Note that in this parable, it doesn’t talk about the saved ones, but only about the chosen ones who do work for the Lord.

 Mark 12:2, Matthew 21:34, Luke 20:10a.
-The Lord Jesus sends His servants to the people when they sin to tell them to repent and bring them back to the Lord, to make their own hearts rebuke them that they have sinned against the Lord.
-Their hearts will make them repent and turn back to the Lord.
-If you think back to the Old Testament, the Lord always sent His prophets and servants to the people when they walked astray to bring them to repentance.
-Also, in the New Testament, we see that the Father sent John the Baptist to bring people to repentance, and then He sent the Lord Jesus, His beloved Son, to save all human souls (See Comments Matthew 21:34).
+The Lord sends His servants to the people when they sin, to tell them to repent and bring them back to the Lord.
+The Lord wants to make their own hearts rebuke them for their sins against the Lord, so their hearts will make them repent and turn back to the Lord.
+If you read the Old Testament, you will see that the Lord always sent His prophets and servants to the people when they walked astray, to bring them to repentance.
+And in the New Testament, we see that the Father sent John the Baptist to bring people to repentance.
+And ultimately, He sent the Lord Jesus, His beloved Son, to save all human souls (see Comments Matthew 21:34).

 Mark 12:3-6, Matthew 21:35-37, Luke 20:10b-13.
-In these passages, all the Gospels show the same thing: the love of the Father towards humans.
-He sent His servants, and the Bible tells how they, the tenants, treated them, but the Lord has not given up.
-He is willing to save the humans, and after all, He sent His beloved Son.
-Then, why do humans not want to think about the love of God?
+All Gospels show the same thing: the love of the Father towards humans.
+He sent His servants, and the Bible tells us how they, the tenants, treated them, but the Lord has not given up.
+He is willing to save the humans, and after all, He sends His Son.
+Why do humans not want to think about the love of God?
 Selfishness is in them from the beginning; you can do good to humans, but they are never willing by themselves to accept it.
-Therefore, the Lord sent the Holy Spirit to guide the humans to Him, but they still don’t believe Him, and they reject Him in the same way.
-They reject not just the One the Father sent, but they reject the Father Himself, and this is clear here in these passages.
-When the punishment comes, they have no argument; they do nothing good.
-Even though the Holy Spirit has guided them, how many have come and believed?
-That is the conclusion about humans: they do not respond to the call of the Holy Spirit.
-You can pour all the good down to humans, but they never appreciate it.
-As the Bible says, in many places, all things have their own time to come.
-When the end time comes, the human voice will not be heard; just be aware of evil thoughts that humans are building by themselves, with nobody pursuing them to think evil.
+The Lord sent the Holy Spirit to guide humans to His beloved Son, the Lord Jesus, but they still don’t believe and reject Him in the same way.
+They reject not just the One the Father has sent, but they reject the Father Himself; this is clear here.
+When the punishment comes, they have no argument.
+They did nothing good, even though the Holy Spirit has guided them; how many have come and believed?
+This is the conclusion of humans: not to respond to the call of the Holy Spirit.
+You can pour all the goodness down on humans, but they never appreciate it.
+As the Bible tells us in many places, all things have their own time to come.
+When the end time comes, the human voice will not be heard; just be aware of the evil thoughts humans build themselves; nobody pursues them to think evil.
 See Comments Matthew 21:35-37.

 Mark 12:7-8, Matthew 21:38-39, Luke 20:14-15a.
 See Comments Matthew 21:38-39.